Božidar Jakac

-Božidar Jakac (July 16, 1899 – November 20, 1989) was a Slovene Expressionist, Realist and Symbolist painter, printmaker, art teacher, photographer and filmmaker.
-He produced one of the most extensive oeuvres of pastels and oil paintings (landscapes, vedutas and portraits), drawings and, above all, prints in Slovenia.
+Božidar Jakac (July 16, 1899 – November 20, 1989) was a Slovene Yugoslavian expressionist, realist and symbolist painter, printmaker, art teacher, photographer and filmmaker.
+He produced one of the most extensive oeuvres of pastels and oil paintings (landscapes, vedutas and portraits), drawings and, especially, prints in Slovenia.
 He was also one of the key organizers in the establishment of the Ljubljana Academy of Fine Arts and the International Biennal of Graphic Art in Ljubljana.
 Some of his work is on display in museums in Belgrade.

 Biography

 Jakac was born in Novo Mesto, which was then part of Austria-Hungary.
 He started painting in 1910 or 1911, when he was attending the Novo Mesto grammar school, and more seriously, when he was attending the technical high school in Idrija, which he finished in 1917.
 As he lacked money to continue the studies, he had to set off to the Isonzo Front to fight for the monarchy.
 In 1918, after World War I ended, Ivan Vavpotič, his former professor, introduced him to the prominent Slovene Impressionist painter Rihard Jakopič, who exhibited Jakac's paintings and became his first true tutor.

 From November 1919, Jakac studied painting and printmaking at the Academy of Fine Arts in Prague (under professors Jakub Obrovský and Franz Thiele).
 There, he came into contact with rich artistic tradition and versatile modern art movements that expanded his artistic horizons tremendously.
 During that period he also visited Paris and Bremen.
 He finished the postgraduate studies of printmaking under professor August Brömse.

 In 1920, Jakac returned to Novo Mesto and became the bearer of The Spring of Novo Mesto, an avant-garde movement in literature and fine arts, which included also the poets Miran Jarc and Anton Podbevšek, the painter Ivan Čargo and the composer Marij Kogoj.
 In 1924, he settled in Ljubljana.
 At first, he earned his money as a woodcut illustrator at the liberal newspaper Jutro and a professor of drawing at the Second State Gymnasium in Ljubljana.
 Three years later he gave up his work and became an independent artist.
 At that time he also travelled extensively, for example to Paris, Tunisia, the Americas and Norway, and married Tatjana Gudrunova, who profoundly influenced his work.
-In 1932, he published his memoirs and letters from America in the book Odmevi rdeče zemlje ("The Echoes of the Red Earth"), in cooperation with his friend Jarc.
+In 1932, he published his memoirs and letters from America in the book Odmevi rdeče zemlje ("The Echoes of the Red Earth"), in cooperation with his friend Jarc.He taught painting to Aleksa Ivanc Olivieri.